ZONESTAR3D/Z9/Z9V5/Z9V5-MK4/step_by_step.md

 - [youmagine](https://www.youmagine.com/)

 ### Step 4.
 Printing your own 3d model
-Once you are done slicing, copy the generated gcode file to the SD card, then you can print it in the **step 2**.
+After sliced, copy the generated gcode file to the SD card and then print it following the [**step 2**](#step-2-print-test-3d-model).

 ### Step 5.
 To use advanced features
 After you fully understand all the basic use of the machine, you can try some advanced functions of the machine.
 For details, please refer to [Advance features](https://github.com/ZONESTAR3D/Z9/tree/main/Z9V5/Z9V5-MK4#advanced-features).